convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 ## Writing custom code

-Although RMAD technology helps in writing mobile applications in a few clicks, you might want to write your own custom code to perform some bespoke processing in your app.
-Convertigo Mobile Builder enables this by letting you write some TypeScript code at the application level or at a specific page level.
+Although RMAD technology helps in writing applications in a few clicks, you might want to write your own custom code to perform some bespoke processing in your app. {{site.data.strings.product_name}} enables this by letting you write some TypeScript code at the application level or at a specific page level.

 ### Customizing code at the application level